Tekken 5: Dark Resurrection

-Tekken 5: Dark Resurrection (鉄拳5 DARK RESURRECTION), Tekken: Dark Resurrection for the PlayStation Portable version, is a 2005 fighting game and a standalone update to Tekken 5 (2004).
-The arcade version was released in Japan in December 2005 and later worldwide in February of 2006, while the PlayStation Portable version was released later that year in July 2006.
+Tekken 5: Dark Resurrection (鉄拳5 DARK RESURRECTION), also known as Tekken: Dark Resurrection for the PlayStation Portable version, is a 2005 fighting game and a standalone update to Tekken 5.
+The arcade version was released in Japan in December 2005 and later worldwide in February 2006, while the PlayStation Portable version was released later that year in July 2006.
 It was also released as a downloadable game on the PlayStation 3 via the PlayStation Network online service in Japan in 2006 and the rest of the world in 2007.
 A sequel, Tekken 6 was released in 2007.

 Plot

 As an update, the same story as Tekken 5 is featured, with the addition of three new characters.
 Emilie De Rochefort seeks to destroy the Mishima Zaibatsu and end her father's financial problems.
 Sergei Dragunov is a member of Spetsnaz who has been ordered to capture Jin Kazama.
 Finally Armor King II, the younger brother of the original Armor King who seeks revenge on Craig Marduk for his brother's death.
 The story mode is only available in the PSP version, while featuring only the minimal gameplay for the PS3 Network edition that came after the PSP release.